In a May 1968 Cliff Richard article Disc magazine mentioned that there was a rumour of an 'Oh Boy'68' reunion show.

 Good claimed "It's the kind of show I couldn't do in the States.
 There it's all 'specials' built around one big star", probably referring to the kind of shows he had been making there like Andy Williams' 'Love Andy' special the previous year.
 Good was later to experience the irony of his own words as he would go back to the states to make such a show with The Monkees.

-In the Around The Beatles special he introduced an American discovery, P J Proby who would go onto have many hits, and controversial incidents, in the UK, but this time around Lance LeGault wouldn't have the same effect.
+In the Around The Beatles special he introduced an American discovery, P J Proby who would go onto have many hits, and controversial incidents, in the UK, but this time around another discovery Lance LeGault wouldn't have the same effect.
 Good had met him at a movie set party held by Elvis Presley who Good had got to know after making a cameo appearance in one of his movies.
 Impressed, Good brought him over to the UK and told the TV Times at the time of the show "He sings a brand of music never heard in Britain before."
 However unimpressed the British audience was Good stuck with him and had him play Iago in his rock opera version of Othello, Catch My Soul and produced his 1971 Polydor album.

 Unusually the show was recorded onto colour videotape and was, decades later, re-